tiagoengenheiro/biostat/README.md

 [2003-04](https://wwwn.cdc.gov/nchs/nhanes/continuousnhanes/default.aspx?BeginYear=2003)

-#### Dietary Data
-From the Dietary Data we retrieved the following Data Files:
-- Dietary Interview - Individual Foods

-    Most important variables are: <br>
-    - **DRDIFDCD**: USDA food code (this code is equivalent to FNDDS and allows us to retrieve the coffee types using the supplementary table of the coffee types paper)
-    - **DRXIGRMS**: Grams (I believe this variable points us to *Total Coffee Intake* from the 2023 paper)

 #### Examination Data
 From the Dietary Data we retrieved the following Data Files:
 - Lower Extremity Disease - Ankle Brachial Blood Pressure Index